rehierl/node-tree-outliner/2-tree-of-nodes/2-2-2-path-sequence.md

 <!-- ======================================================================= -->
 # Path sequence

-The tree traversal fragment can also be used to produce a sequence of paths.
-This sequence contains the rooted path of each node in the order of the node
+The tree traversal fragment can be used to produce a sequence of paths.
+This sequence contains the rooted path of each node in the order of the node sequence:
-sequence:

 ```
 pathOf(node, sequence) begin